OWASP/www-project-ai-testing-guide/Document/content/tests/AITG-APP-01_Testing_for_Prompt_Injection.md

      Now, proceed to [malicious action].
      ```

-Technique:Relies on the model's memory to piece together the full instruction.
+Technique: Relies on the model's memory to piece together the full instruction.
-Impact:Circumvents filters that scan individual inputs.
+Impact: Circumvents filters that scan individual inputs.

 12. **Encoding and Capitalization Tricks**